katitek/Code-Combat/0_Review/000_gamedev/readme.md

 ![](img/firetrap.png)

-+ `"fire-spawer"` - A gargoyle statue that shoots deadly fireballs.
++ `"fire-spewer"` - A gargoyle statue that shoots deadly fireballs.
 It has the following configurable properties:
     + `direction` - (string) can be set to `"horizontal"` or `"vertical"`
     + `disabled = false` - (boolean) can be `true` or `false`.
 True means it won't fire.
     + `spamInterval = 2` - (number) how many seconds it will fire for